VKhitrin/infrared-virt-customize/README.md

 Execute a script on guest disk image on firstboot (required=False):
 ```
-infrared virt-customize --image-* '/path/to/image' --firstboot /path/to/file
+infrared virt-customize --image-* '/path/to/image' --firstboot-file /path/to/file
 ```

 Execute a command on guest disk image on firstboot (required=False):